ViggoSeerden/FHICT-S3-Portfolio/Research Report: Agile.md

 ## What is agile?

-As mentioned above, Agile is one of several software development methodologies.
+As mentioned above, agile is one of several software development methodologies.
 Agile puts a big emphasis on flexibility, as opposed to something like the Waterfall methodology, which has a standard, structured path to follow during development.
-Other aspects of high importance within Agile are communication and efficiency.
-Agile is best explained by the Agile Manifesto, which defines the following four core values of Agile:
+Other aspects of high importance within agile are communication and efficiency.
+Agile is best explained by the Agile Manifesto, which defines the following four core values of agile:

 - Individual interactions are of more importance than tools and processes
 - A working product is of higher urgence than thorough documentation
 - Collaboration with the stakeholders rather than contract negotiations
 - Capitalise on change instead of following a structured plan

-It should be noted that the opposites of each value are still valued within Agile, but to a lesser extent.
-Aside from these values, the Agile Manifesto also outlines the following 12 core principles of Agile:
+It should be noted that the opposites of each value are still valued within agile, but to a lesser extent.
+Aside from these values, the Agile Manifesto also outlines the following 12 core principles of agile:

 - Keeping the customer(s) satisfied throughout the project by continually delivering work
 - Changing requirements are welcomed, no matter how late in a project.
 Harness change for a competitive advantage